Battle of the Sexes: From Line Judge to Movie Critic

 KEYWORDS

-Newswise — BOWLING GREEN, O. – In conjunction with the release of the film “Battle of the Sexes,” Bowling Green State University sport management professor Nancy Spencer will share her experience serving as a line judge for the famed 1973 tennis match between Billie Jean King and Bobby Riggs.
+Newswise — BOWLING GREEN, O. – In conjunction with the release of the film “Battle of the Sexes,” Bowling Green State University sport management associate professor Nancy Spencer is available to share her experience serving as a line judge for the famed 1973 tennis match between Billie Jean King and Bobby Riggs.

 ###